ARAG SE: ARAG Legal Services UK

 ARAG UK was founded in 2006 as an intermediary covering the entire value chain - from product development and sales to marketing and underwriting.
 3 of its founding managers still work in the business; Tony Buss as Managing Director, David Haynes as Underwriting and Product Director and Andy Talbot as Head of Sales & Marketing.
 It has grown since into a company of over 150 employees and premiums under management of £50m.
 On the day of its launch, ARAG announced that it had secured the business portfolio of ULR Knebworth.
 In early 2009, ARAG acquired the legal expenses portfolio of Capita shortly after acquiring ATE Ltd, a specialist after-the-event provider.
 ARAG UK provides a range of before-the-event and after-the-event legal insurance products and services.

 ARAG in Australia

 End 2019, ARAG launched business operations in Australia.
-ARAG Services Australia Pty Ltd operates as Underwriting Agency and offers innovative legal expense insurance products targeting insurance brokers and other intermediaries.
+ARAG Services Australia Pty Ltd operates as Underwriting Agency and offers legal expense insurance products targeting insurance brokers and other intermediaries.
 The product range comprises both commercial and private legal expense insurance products as well as landlord and Web legal expense insurance.